gitlabhq/gitlabhq/qa/qa/factory/README.md

 **Notes on attributes precedence:**

-- attributes from the API response take precedence over attributes from the factory (i.e inherited)
+- attributes from the API response take precedence over attributes from the Browser UI
-- attributes from the factory (i.e inherited) take precedence over attributes from the Browser UI
+- attributes from the Browser UI take precedence over attributes from the factory (i.e inherited)
 - attributes without a value will raise a `QA::Factory::Product::NoValueError` error

 ## Creating resources in your tests